Lafayette, Louisiana: Growth and consolidation

 By 1898, the University of Louisiana at Lafayette was established in the city as the Southwestern Louisiana Industrial Institute.
 It opened in 1901, and changed its name to the University of Southwestern Louisiana in 1960.
 The university's current name was chosen in 1999.

 In the 1940s, after oil was discovered in the parish, the petroleum and natural gas industries expanded to dominate the economy.
 By 2018, Lafayette had the highest number of oil and natural gas industry workers in the state.

 Since the latter half of the 20th century, Lafayette has hosted the Festivals Acadiens et Créoles, and was candidate as site for the New Orleans Pelicans NBA G League team in 2017.

 In 1996, the city and parish consolidated; the governments of the city and parish were merged, though five other incorporated municipalities continued to operate with their own municipal governments and departments.
 Since the beginning of the 21st century, a committee proposed the deconsolidation of the city and parish.
+In 2014, Lafayette was named the "Happiest City in America.”

 In 2015, the city of Lafayette gained international attention for a mass shooting and murder-suicide at Grand 16 Theater; this mass shooting spurred further discussion and debate on gun control in the United States.
 During 2015, the Lafayette metropolitan area also overtook the Shreveport–Bossier City metropolitan area by population, becoming Louisiana's third largest metropolitan region.
+The city of Lafayette experienced the largest number of homicides in its recorded history in 2023.